Enrolling a Child in a Different School Without The Other Parent’s Permission

 It is not unheard of for a parent to register a child to reserve a spot in the school before seeking agreement or permission from the other parent.
 Still, if the other parent disagrees, the issue may be escalated.
 Your initial step should be to consult the custody order to determine if you have sole or joint legal custody.

-If you have sole legal custody, you can register the child and make educational decisions without consulting the other parent.
-If you have joint legal custody, the other parent must be involved and give permission.
-If you cannot decide together, the next step is to bring the issue before a judge whether the child has already been registered.
+If you have sole legal custody, you can register your child and make educational decisions without consulting the other parent.
+With joint legal custody, the other parent must participate and give permission.
+If you cannot agree, take the issue to a judge, whether or not the child is already registered.

 What are the Consequences?

-In many cases, the consequences of registering your child for school without permission from the other parent will be internal discussions.
-It may escalate to mediation or taking the issue before the judge to decide.
-However, in some more extreme cases where the custody order may be continuously violated, the repercussions may be more severe, including the following.
+In many cases, registering your child for school without the other parent’s permission leads to internal discussions.
+It may escalate to mediation or a judge deciding the issue.
+In more serious or repeated violations, the consequences can be more severe, including the following.

 Custodial Interference

-Suppose a parent registers their child in a new school after moving out of state or in an attempt otherwise to conceal the child from the other custodial parent.
-In that case, this may be considered custodial interference.
+If a parent registers a child in a new school after moving out of state—or hides the child from the other parent—the court may consider it custodial interference.

 Modifying the Custody Order

-If one parent enrolls the child in a school without the other’s notification and permission, the custody order may be modified.
-If the attempt was seen as custodial interference, it may mean a change in physical or legal custody.
+If a parent enrolls a child in school without notifying or getting permission from the other, the court may modify the custody order.
+If the action counts as custodial interference, it could lead to changes in physical or legal custody.
 While modification of the order is not always the first step when one parent is not compliant with a custody arrangement, every case and situation is different.
 If you have questions or concerns regarding your custody order you should consult with a reputable family law attorney with Indigo Family Law.

-If the disregard for a custody order has led your family to come before the judge again, the parent in violation may be required to pay attorney fees and costs.
+If a parent violates a custody order, the court may make them pay attorney fees and costs.
 This includes the fees for both parties since the abiding parent wouldn’t have needed an attorney if not for the other party.
 Failure to make payments may lead to further fines, confinement, or garnished wages.

 Protecting Yourself

-Last, perception is a large part of the situation.
-Therefore, it is crucial to be aware of how you present yourself in public, in court, and on social media.
-It can be helpful to avoid drugs or alcohol and make sure you always look prepared and put together when you appear in court.
+Finally, remember that perception matters.
+Be mindful of how you present yourself in public, in court, and on social media.
+Avoid drugs or alcohol, and appear prepared and put together when in court.